AresMUSH/aresmush/plugins/fs3combat/help/en/combat_all.md

 There is also an online [Quick Reference](http://aresmush.com/fs3/fs3-3/combat-quickref) to the most common combat commands.

 ## Actions
 > **Tip:** You can always specify a NPC or player name in front of any action command to make them do something.
-For example, combat/join Bob/#123.
+For example, combat/join Bob=#123.
+You need the equals sign even if there are no command options.
+For example, combat/pass Bob=
 >
-> Most commands support multiple names as well, so you can do: combat/attack A B/C `combat/join <combat #>[/<type>]` - Joins a combat.
-Use the 'Observer' type to watch the combat without participating.
+> Most commands support multiple names as well, so you can do: combat/attack A B=C

 `combat/pass` - Take no action this turn.